amanpatkar/amanpatkar/README.md

 - 👨‍💻 All of my projects are available at [https://portfolio-c642e.web.app/skills]

-- 💬 Ask me about *MEAN/ MERN Stack (MongoDB, Express, Angular/React, Node)*
+- 💬 Ask me about *MEAN/ MERN Stack (MongoDB, Express, Angular/React, Node.js)*

 - 📫 How to reach me *amanpatkar123456@gamil.com*